Sharp estimates for the convergence rate of Orthomin(k) for a class of linear systems: Brief background

 where $\Pi_V^A$ is the projection on the subspace $V$ with respect to the $A$-inner product $\innprd{u}{v}_A = \innprd{A u}{v}$.
 Consequently, the error estimates for steepest descent are similar to the ones for Orthomin(1), and in practice the two methods converge comparably fast for SPD systems.
 Analogously, the sequence of search directions $p_0, p_1, \dots$ for CG follows a recursion that is similar to Orthomin(2), except for in CG we have

-In addition, in the case of CG the second set of orthogonality relations in~\eqref{eq:aperp} is replaced by the $A$-orthogonality relation \mbox{$p_{n+1}\perp_A p_n$} (conjugacy), whereas for Orthomin(2) they read $A p_{n+1}\perp A p_n$.
-Even though the superiority of CG over steepest descent is well established and understood, not the same can be said about the relation of Orthomin(2) with Orthomin(1) for nonsymmetric systems.
-We quote from Anne Greenbaum's text~\cite{MR1474725} (p.34): ``Unfortunately, no stronger a priori bounds on the residual norm are known for Orthomin(2) applied to a general matrix whose field of values does not contain the origin although, in practice, it may perform significantly better than Orthomin(1).''
+In addition, in the case of CG, the second set of orthogonality relations in~\eqref{eq:aperp} is replaced by the $A$-orthogonality relation \mbox{$p_{n+1}\perp_A p_n$} (conjugate), whereas for Orthomin(2) they read $A p_{n+1}\perp A p_n$.
+Even though the superiority of CG over SD is well established and understood~\cite{MR1990645}, not the same can be said about the relation of Orthomin(2) with Orthomin(1) for non-symmetric systems.

 The main contribution of this article is to show that Orthomin($k$) {\bf does not perform better in general} (that is, for matrices $A$ that satisfy $0\notin \op{F}(A)$) than Orthomin($1$).
-In Section~\ref{sec:mainexample} we consider matrices of the form $A=I+\rho U$ with \mbox{$0<\rho<1$} and $U$ unitary, and we conjecture that, under certain conditions, the asymptotic convergence rate of Orthomin($k$) for such systems is $\rho$; we support our conjecture with numerical evidence for $k\ge 2$ and we provide analytical arguments for~\mbox{$k=1$} in Section~\ref{sec:o1convergence}, which forms the core of this article.
+In Section~\ref{sec:mainexample} we consider matrices of the form $A=I+\rho U$ with \mbox{$0<\rho<1$} and $U$ unitary. { First we show that the convergence rate of Orthomin($k$) for such systems is less than or equal to $\rho$.
+Next we conjecture that, for certain examples -- all involving diagonal unitary matrices~$U$ -- the asymptotic convergence rate of Orthomin($k$) is precisely $\rho$;} we support our conjecture with numerical evidence for $k\ge 2$ and we provide analytical arguments for~\mbox{$k=1$} in Section~\ref{sec:o1convergence}, which forms the core of this article.
 Prior to the analysis of the convergence rate of Orthomin(1), in Section~\ref{sec:ellipses} we give examples of systems for which Orthomin($j$), $j=2,\dots, k$ all achieve the same asymptotic convergence rate, but converge faster than Orthomin(1).